dayoungin99/study-notes/HTML-CSS/HTML.md

 ### 3. source tag
 - Specifies the resource (file) path and media type in <audio> and <video> tags
+- Optional, but recommended for web accessibility by registering multimedia in various formats
 - Form:
 ```html
 <audio controls>